utkarsh914/Xbribe/android_app/XBribe/README.md

             |   |-- SplashActivity.java
             |-- MyApplication.java
         |-- Constants

-We hope this app serves the community to build a crime-free society.
-Apk can be found in app/build/outputs/apk/debug
+### Apk can be found in app/build/outputs/apk/debug